01304 806873 email@example.com

 To begin with we conducted a Business Impact Assessment (BIA).
 This focused on the unique impact of seasonal and geographic variations on different produce, as well as on production line resilience.
 From the BIA, the Business Continuity Plan (BCP) was formulated to mitigate against the most serious threats.

 Having created these frameworks, we worked on rollout.
-This included crisis command training with key staff, as well as tabletop sessions (deploying our decision-making tool, Crisisboardroom).
+This included crisis command training with key staff, as well as tabletop sessions.
 This ongoing work has helped to integrate the BCP across the organisation, and we continue to carry out bespoke training to those maintaining the plan.